lwjohnst86/analyzing-cohorts-course/chapter1.md

 9e3d8b35b89128ebb91908d3aa815cf1

 ---
-## Which variables are outcomes and which are exposures?
+## Which variables are the outcomes and exposures?

 ```yaml
 type: PureMultipleChoiceExercise